 This cool looking Premium Comfort Coat was made by Csinieb, which is a small Hungarian company.
 They do an incredible job of coming up with different designs and fulfilling all your requirements.
 They can make a coat for you with velcro or buckles, with a hoodie or with this turtleneck design, with holes for the collar and harness or without them to make it more waterproof - just tell them what you have in mind, and they will make it happen!

 Csinieb has a few different types of coat designs, but they make the actual coat using your dog's measurements to be sure it will be a perfect fit.
 The coat in this post is an exception, though I only contacted them at the last minute when I was in the country, so we picked a little bigger size to be sure it fits Mia.
-You can see on the pictures that the coat is a little bigger than should be, but using these elastic strings and the velcro, it is nicely adjustable.
+You can see on the pictures that the coat is a little bigger than should be, but using these elastic strings and the big velcro panel, it is nicely adjustable.

 Our other hike in the wet snow showed the interesting nature of the outside material.
 While the coat itself is waterproof, if you rub the water into the top layer - as it happens by the legs’ movement - it will be wet (see the second photo below).
 The inside of the coat and the dog under it is still dry, though; it does not let the water through.